encoredev/encore/docs/tutorials/rest-api.md

 }
 ```

-Let’s verify that it was saved in the database with `encore db shell url`:
+Let’s verify that it was saved in the database by running  `encore db shell url` from the app root directory:

 ```bash
 $ encore db shell url